Shay Whitcomb: 2025

 Whitcomb was optioned to Triple-A Sugar Land to begin the 2025 season.
 He hit a walk-off home run on May 14 against the Reno Aces.
 On May 28 at Isotopes Park, Whitcomb recorded his first three-home run game in professional baseball.
-Recognized as the Houston Astros' Upper-Level Minor League Player of the Month for both April and May 2025, Whitcomb hit .310/.389/.670/1.059 in 25 games in May with 12 home runs, 21 RBI, 24 runs scored and five stolen base.
+Recognized as the Houston Astros' Upper-Level Minor League Player of the Month for both April and May 2025, Whitcomb hit .310/.389/.670 in 25 games in May with 12 home runs, 21 RBI, 24 runs scored, and five stolen bases.
 He tied for the minor league lead in home runs and was 7th in total bases.
 On July 2, Whitcomb hit his first career home run off of Austin Gomber of the Colorado Rockies.
+In 20 total appearances for Houston, he went 4-for-32 (.125) with one home run and one RBI.

+2026

+Whitcomb was optioned to Triple-A Sugar Land to begin the 2026 season.
+He appeared in 17 games for Houston, slashing .130/.167/.391 with two home runs and five RBI.
+Whitcomb was designated for assignment by the Astros on August 10, 2026.

+San Francisco Giants

+On August 13, 2026, Whitcomb was claimed off of waivers by the San Francisco Giants.
+He was recalled up to the team for the first time on August 24.

+International career

+Whitcomb represents South Korea at the international level.
+In his World Baseball Classic debut in 2026, he hit two home runs against the Czech Republic, going 2–for–4 with three RBI, culminating in a 11–4 win for South Korea.